 Please note that the information provided on this website is generic in nature and may not be up-to-date.
 In case you need specific information, please contact your relationship manager or SambaPhone to confirm.
 Samba will not be liable for any damages to you resulting from acting on information provided on this site.
 Also, the internet is susceptible to virus attacks, malicious software or other such security threats.
 Samba will not be liable for any damage to you resulting from any such virus, software or other security threats which you may be exposed to as a result of accessing the Banks' site.

-To protect information during transmission between your computer and our website, Samba Online banking uses SSL to encrypt the data.
+To protect information during transmission between your computer and our website, Samba Online banking uses TLS to encrypt the data.
 Please make sure the website where you are entering the user-id / password starts with https.

 To prevent unauthorized access to your account, Samba will automatically block / deactivate your account after predefined consecutive unsuccessful login attempts for your ID.
 Your account will also be blocked if it is not used for a consecutive period of 180 days.